 |Three Bedrooms||$3,600 - $4,800|

-If you’re thinking about painting your condo, you can expect to pay between $1,800 and $5,000.
+When thinking about painting your condo, expect to pay between $1,800 and $5,000.
 The main difference between a condo and an apartment is that a condo is owned rather than rented.
-They generally range in size from about 600 to 1,300 sq.ft.
-Since condos are smaller than the average home, it’s a good idea to use colors that catch the light and open up your space.
+This means you are more likely to have more colors, can make changes from light to dark or dark to light, or have more trim, making costs slightly higher in condos.
+Like apartments, the more individual rooms, the higher the cost, so the cost to paint a two-bedroom condo can be higher than a single bedroom, but there can be overlap depending on the size.
+They generally range from 600 to 1,300 sq.ft.
+Because condos are smaller than the average home, it is a good idea to use colors that catch the light and open your space.

 |Condo Size||Average Cost (Labor Included)|

-The cost to paint a whole house interior professionally varies based on the size of your house, ranging from $3,000 to $14,000.
-Quite simply, the bigger the house, the more expensive the paint job.
-The average two-bedroom, single-family home is about 1,000 sq.ft.
-A five-bedroom house can exceed 3,000 sq.ft.
-Other factors impact the overall cost of your project, including the shape of the rooms you’re painting and the features inside them.
-However, we’re going to give you a glimpse at the prices for the average houses:
+The cost to professionally paint an entire house interior varies based on the house size, ranging from $3,000 to $14,000.
+The bigger the house, the more expensive the paint job.
+The average two-bedroom single-family home is about 1,000 sq.ft.
+A five-bedroom house can exceed 3,000 sq.ft., so the cost to paint a two-bedroom house is lower than the cost to paint a five-bedroom house, regardless of the style, layout, and color changes.
+Other factors impact the project’s cost, including the shape of the rooms you paint and the features inside them.
+Typically, larger homes use more paint colors, increasing the project cost.
+The room types can also impact costs because some rooms may have more trim, heavier furniture, and other features.
+Below are the average costs to paint a home based on the number of bedrooms.

 |Two Bedrooms||$3,000 - $4,000|